 Spanish conquistadors could not get fires hot enough to melt it, much less dream up platinum's true rarity and inherent value propositions today.

 Learn why platinum is so precious and rare.
 Born from star explosions, platinum now cleans car exhaust fumes and is even held in long term investment portfolios.
 Come see why platinum has often been more valuable than even gold.

 Why buy Platinum Bullion?

 Considering all time historical and even annual mine production, platinum bullion is much rarer than either investment grade gold or silver bullion items.

-In fact over the past 50 years, palladium has often sold at prices higher than even gold.
+In fact over the past 50 years, platinum has often sold at prices higher than even gold.
 Specifically during the precious metal bull markets both in the 1970s and 2000s.